nosqlbench/nosqlbench/activitytype-cql/src/main/resources/advanced-cql.md

-# cql activity type - advanced features
+# cql driver - advanced features

 This is an addendum to the standard CQL Activity Type docs.
 For that, see "cql".
 Use the features in this guide carefully.
 They do not come with as much documentation as they are less used than the main CQL features.

 ### ResultSet and Row operators

 Within the CQL Activity type, synchronous mode (activities with out the async= parameter), you have the ability to attach operators to a given statement such that it will get per-statement handling.
 These operators are ways of interrogating the result of an operation, saving values, or managing other side-effects for specific types of testing.

 When enabled for a statement, operators are applied in this order: